 Do face yoga!
 Face yoga is a great way to tone, relax and smooth the muscles in our facial area.
 It’s simple and easy to follow too!
 Watch this video by Danielle Collins as she demonstrates how you can remove bags under eyes with some face yoga techniques [3:59]:

 Move it!
 Exercise to drain the lymphatic fluids.
 Jump rope and rebounding are simple forms of exercise that help prevent swelling.
 You can also do yoga, Pilates and stretching – mild exercises that keep the lymph flowing nicely.

 Relieve allergies.
 If you have year-round allergies, you need to know the root cause of your condition.
 Survey your home and list some things that might be triggering your allergy.
 Go and visit a doctor to know exactly what’s the problem.

 The ‘cucumber’ remedy!
 A lot of people have faith in this beauty remedy.
 So why not try it out for yourself too!
-Cucumbers are high in water content and its cool temperature can soothe and hydrate the skin.
+Cucumbers are high in water content and can soothe and hydrate the skin.
 It doesn’t hurt to use cucumber to bring back the lost beauty on our faces!

 Lymphatic drainage massage.
 Our lymphatic system is responsible for draining excess fluids in the body.
 If you want to prevent swelling, you have to keep the lymph fluid flowing continuously – like rivers inside our vessels.
 Decrease puffy eyes and face with this technique.
 Watch Melinda Lee’s Sexy Over 50 massage to get rid of baggy eyes!
 [5:24]